project-sunbird/project-sunbird.github.io/pages/apis/index.md

 ### Overview

-All of the Sunbird APIs are organized around REST.
-The Sunbird API(s) use standard HTTP features, like HTTP verbs, universally accepted with almost all HTTP clients.
-JSON is be returned as a response from the Sunbird API(s), including the error response.
-The APIs are designed to have predictable, straightforward URLs.
-Basic HTTP response codes are used to indicate API errors.
+All APIs have the following characteristics:

+- REST based (JSON over HTTPS)
+- Stateless
+- Versioned
+- Tested purely via automation

 The Sunbird API resources are organized by resource types.
 Each resource type has one or more data representations and one or more asssociated methods.

-The following are the API Resource Types:

-- **Feature API(s)** - Resource type associated with enhancement of the Sunbird.
-- **Admin API(s)** - Resource types associated with managing the Sunbird.
-- **Setup API(s)** - Resource type associated with setting up your instance of Sunbird
-- **Data API(s)** - Resource type associated with machine learning, data analytics so as to improve upon usability of the Sunbird.
+All APIs have the following URL structure: https://<host:port>/<module>/<version>/<api_name>

 Based on the usage of each API resource, the Sunbird API(s) are categorized as: